stephanie-K/practitioner-stories/templates/get-involved.md

 With this project we really want to get the service design community involved and **we are always looking out for new ideas and stories!**

 ## Who should get involved?

-Anyone who is passionate about the service design practice in the public and third sector
+Anyone who is passionate about the service design practice in the public and third sector.

 ## Why?

 - to learn from other practitioners
 - build this design community
 - shape the future of the service design practice
-- experiement with the data
+- experiment with the data
 - network and meet more people
 - share your own story